ItalyStrap/theme-json-generator/README.md

 ### Settings

-Before doing any kind of style or calling value from a collection you need to define the settings first, the settings are divided in some sections:
+Before doing any kind of style or calling value from a presets you need to define the settings first, the settings are divided in some sections:

 * `color`
 * `typography`